 How do people like to shop?

 Consider what is the purchasing behavior of your target market.
 For example, a number of studies show that despite all the technological advancements in Asia, buyers are still reluctant to shop online which is currently in its nascent phase in many countries across the region.
 So, if you have a business that relies heavily on e-commerce, this might really block your expansion regardless of how good your product is.
 Think about what alternative payment methods you can offer that would be more in line with the expectations of the local buyer.

 Going beyond online shopping, you also need to consider how business decisions are made day-to-day.
 This is particularly important in B2B sales where multiple stakeholders can be involved at any given time.

 Geert Hofstede, a Dutch anthropologist, has dedicated a big part of his career to studying eastern and western cultures and identifying how they respond to different aspects of life, including doing business.
 For instance, he’s found that the Japanese have a very low tolerance for risk-taking which often leads to extensive risk assessments and feasibility studies before they make a business decision.

-Finally, you’d need to think about your global product strategy and how your product fits in the new market.
-McDonald’s is a great example in this regard as the company has a whole department that works on developing country-specific menus and marketing messaging that resonates with the eating habits in that particular culture.
+Finally, you’d need to think about your global product strategy and how to localize your product to fit the new market.
+McDonald's is a great example in this regard as the company has a whole department that works on developing country-specific menus and marketing messaging that resonates with the eating habits in that particular culture.

 Partnerships are a key part of business expansion, but they often take time and money to establish.
 When choosing your partners, try to be creative.
 Traditionally, partnerships were built with local distribution partners or other firms which offer products or services adjacent to yours.